blacklightpy/vaultofknowledge/My Ideas on solving the Arab-Israel conflict.md

 - Islamic monarchies
 - Islamic republics

+Examples:
+- Arabs are just the Arab speaking nations
+- Turks, P

 > [!NOTE] **These are the properties of an Islamic state:**
 >The guiding principles of an Islamic government is the concept of Al-Shura.
 The general consensus is that it should have the following:
 >- Meeting or consultation that follows the teachings of Islam.